1. Easily record Explorer's file-based actions

 When you need to understand exactly what programs are doing on your PC then tools such as Process Hacker, Process Explorer or Process Monitor will almost certainly get the job done.
 They're compact, powerful, and an excellent aid for all kinds of troubleshooting tasks.

 These tools often produce extremely lengthy reports crammed with low-level detail, though, which can be intimidating to some users.
-And so if you're looking for something more straightforward, you might be interested in the free Windows Explorer Tracker, as it's the kind of system monitoring tool which just about anyone can use.
+And so if you're looking for something more straightforward, you might be interested in Windows Explorer Tracker, as it's the kind of system monitoring tool which just about anyone can use.

 The program focuses on tracking high-level drive, file and folder-based actions: delete, create, rename, insert, add or remove.
 Which means there's nothing on file modifications, Registry activities or process actions (launching programs, threads and so on).